 Operations during and post-COVID-19 will never be the same as before.
 Many airlines will adopt their existing flight schedules, and change operating bases and aircraft allocation.
 From an operations point of view, aircraft will be operated more frequently with lower load factors and weights.
 Turn-around times may increase due to various COVID-related restrictions.
 While all these issues are challenging from a commercial standpoint, from a fuel-saving standpoint they shall be considered as opportunities mainly in the following areas:

 Better aircraft assignment: By knowing precisely the present and forecasted aircraft deterioration, the aircraft assignment process can be optimized.
 StorkJet monitors aircraft performance and can support airlines in the aircraft allocation process.

-More on StorkJet’s APM: https://storkjet.com/aircraft-performance-monitoring/
+More on StorkJet’s APM.

-- Reduced Landing Flaps.
-Lower weights mean lower approach speed.
-This gives opportunities to more often perform reduced flap landing.
+- Lower weights mean lower approach speed.
+Reduced Landing Flaps: This gives opportunities to more often perform reduced flap landing.

 Airlines operate in a world full of big data.
-Without proper tools the potential standing behind it is still not uncovered.
-Storkjet’s FuelProTM enables airlines to process QAR / FDR data and analyze it in areas of over 30 fuel initiatives like flight speed & altitude optimization, single engine taxi, discretionary fuel, usage of reverser, reduced take-off & landing flaps, flight planning system statistics and much more.
+Without proper tools, the potential standing behind it is still not uncovered.
+StorkJet’s FuelPro airlines process QAR / FDR data and analyze it in areas of over 30 fuel initiatives like flight speed & altitude optimization, single-engine taxi, discretionary fuel, usage of reverser, reduced take-off & landing flaps, flight planning system statistics, and much more.